Hanne Darboven. Am Burgberg

 Funded by

-Kunstraum Steiermark, scholarship by the Province of Styria (AT), 2023-2024
+Kunstraum Steiermark scholarship by the Province of Styria (AT), 2023-2024

-The Austrian Federal Chancellery (AT)
+The Austrian Federal Chancellery The City of Graz

-My new work Im Zentrum (working title) is part of a long-term project and deepens my artistic examination of the housing estate in Graz.
+Im Zentrum (working title) is part of a long-term project and deepens my artistic examination of the housing estate in Graz.
 I am interested in the question of how the (real) utopian architecture of the 1960s is used today and whether the architects' vision has been realized by the residents.

 I will photographically juxtapose my family's personal stories with the changes to the site.
 The aim of the project is to create an artistic photographic work from current photos and private archive images that can be presented both in exhibitions and in book form.